 All this may end up having a devastating impact on both the forests and the water supply for millions of the Chagga and the Masai people on Kilimanjaro low-lying slopes.

 Use the form below to write about Mount Kilimanjaro or anything that you know on the area.
-I have a "thank you gifts" waiting for you when you contribute to this page.
+I have some "gifts" waiting for you when you contribute to this page.
 Thanks.

 You can also enjoy more activities here indeed if you liked this page about Mount Kilimanjaro in Tanzania.

-Please share it with your services through the buttons here, at the left column of the page and at the bottom of the page.
+Please share it with your social media services through the buttons at the top, or at the bottom of the page.